welchbj/ctf/docs/injections.md

 ### Bypassing Character Filters

 For Flask/Jinja SSTI problems, if `_` is blacklisted then a pretty generic gadget for it is `g.get|string|slice(4)|first|last`.
 A great overall reference for Flask/Jinja SSTI can be found [here](https://web.archive.org/web/20200217202837/https://pequalsnp-team.github.io/cheatsheet/flask-jinja2-ssti).

+## PHP

+### Stream Wrappers

+See [unzipper from HXP CTF 2021](https://github.com/cscosu/ctf-writeups/tree/master/2021/hxp_ctf/unzipper) for a challenge that involves abuses symlinks and `file://` protocol ambiguities from PHP.
+The gist of the solution is that PHP's [`realpath`](https://www.php.net/manual/en/function.realpath.php) will resolve `file:///var/www/html/data/leak.lnk` to `file:/var/www/html/data/leak.lnk`.

 ## JavaScript